 Evan Hines maintains an active career as a pianist and collaborator since graduating from the Oberlin Conservatory of Music with a Bachelor’s of Music in Piano Performance, and the University of Michigan with a Master’s in Collaborative Piano.
 Following his studies at Michigan, Hines was a member of the Ann Arbor-based Trio Continuum, which recently presented a concert tour throughout Mexico, and performed at the Kent/Blossom Chamber Music Festival, where he had the opportunity to work with Cleveland Symphony Orchestra keyboardist, Joela Jones.
 He is currently the Program Director for the newly launched Padanaram Chamber Music Festival, a community-oriented classical music performance festival in Massachusetts.

 Hines’ most recent project was the recording of a full album of flute and piano works by composer Valerie Coleman with flutist and Oberlin Conservatory professor Alexa Still.
 He served on staff at the Oberlin Conservatory of Music as a collaborative pianist, and was on faculty at the Oberlin Community Music School.
 His mentors include pianists Sanford Margolis, Alvin Chow, Philip Highfill, and James Howsmon of the Oberlin Conservatory, and Martin Katz of the University of Michigan School of Music.
 Evan is pursuing his D.M.A. at the University of Texas at Austin.

-Brendan is currently based in Nashville, Tennessee, where he lives with his wife and dog and serves as Assistant Professor of Music at University of Tennessee Southern.
+Brendan is currently based in Nashville, Tennessee, where he lives with his wife and dog and serves as Assistant Professor of Piano at Fisk University.
 He holds a D.M.A. from the University of Cincinnati's College-Conservatory of Music, a M.Mus from Bowling Green State University and a B. Mus. from Brandon University.
 His teachers and mentors include Awadagin Pratt, Michelle Conda, Thomas Rosenkranz, Megumi Masaki, and Leanne Zacharias.

 When he is not doing any of the above, you will find him running, baking, or playing with his dog.
 You can follow Brendan’s performances, find more details, and pictures of his baking at brendanjacklin.com.